danthegoodman1/KubeSecretSync/README.md

 # KubeSecretSync

 #### Syncing kubernetes secrets across clusters scalably and securely.

+Secrets are encrypted before they ever leave the cluster.
+Even if someone had access to your database, they wouldn't have access to your secrets.
+See [Security](#security) for more.
 #### Multi-Cloud & Multi-Region

 Sync secrets between kubernetes in any region, from any provider.